surniaulula/wpsso-rrssb/readme.txt

 	* None.
 * **Improvements**
 	* Optimized the addition/removal of the WPSSO RRSSB shortcode when text filters are applied.
+	* Minor update to the default WPSSO RRSSB CSS for the TwentyTwenty theme.
 * **Bugfixes**
 	* None.
 * **Developer Notes**